The Department of Communities advises tenants, family members and neighbours to take extra care during the summer months.

 - people who are socially isolated

-The Health Department website has useful advice and information on how to cope during a heatwave.
+The Department of Health website has useful advice and information on how to cope during a heatwave.
+General tips include:

 - Keep taking any regular medicine even if you feel unwell because of the heat.